Omer-Nazir/File-PDF-Combiner/README.md

 Clicking on runany way will run the file

+### Major Types
 There are 2 UI distributions
 1. Modern UI: (does not support drag and drop for external files and have some minor bugs(not really effeccting the user) given in [Bugs Section](#bugs))
 2. Simple UI

+### Distribution types
 Each UI have 2 distributions
 1. Standalone file build: consists of single Standalone exe file
 2. Single Directory build: consists of a directory.
 Place directory somewhere in PC, then use shortcut to access the app. (can have better performance then standalone file build)

+Note that do try Single Directory build if standalone fails

-Check in the Releases in the side panel to download the files
+Check in the Releases section in the side panel to download the files.
+Once you selected from MUI (Modern) or SUI (Simple), you can then download respective distribution type, either standalone or single directory build

 ## Languages and Packages
 Python Language is used along with tkinter (Simple UI) and custom tkinter (Modern UI).
 Executable packaging are made through nuikta.